alireza-brtn/radiojavan-dl/README.md

 - Podcasts
 - Videos

-You can also donate to this project to add more features, such as downloading playlists!

-#### Donation section coming soon..

 ## Use

 I have this bot in production which you can use it for free [here](https://t.me/rjripbot).